OskarPluta/better-tiktok-generator/README.md

 ```

 Model initialization and audio generation can take a while on CPU, especially on the first run.

-## Using the pipeline components

-The modules under `src/` are imported by adding `src` to `sys.path`, as demonstrated in `main.py`.
-The examples below assume the same setup.

 ### Generate a multi-speaker track